 The Embassy hosts an open tour once a month at 2pm.
 The tour takes approximately 45 minutes.
 Please register for the tour with the Embassy by 4:15pm the previous Friday at firstname.lastname@example.org.

-The Embassy organizes tours also for groups, please contact us at email@example.com if you want to schedule a tour for your group.
+The Embassy organizes private tours for groups depending on our availability.
+Please contact us at email@example.com if you would like to schedule a tour for your group.

 Welcome to the Embassy of Finland!